mapr-demos/predictive-maintenance/README.md

 ## Step 10 (Optional) - Explore Machine Learning techniques for Predictive Maintenance

-The focus of this tutorial is data engineering (aka feature engineering), and what you need to have in order to take advantage of machine learning (ML) for the purposes of predictive maintenance.
-Even though the details of ML are beyond the scope of this tutorial, it would not be complete without including a few ML examples.
-We've included several python notebooks have been provided to show how to load data from MapR into notebooks for Machine Learning with Tensorflow.
+The focus of this tutorial is data engineering (aka feature engineering), and what you need to have in order to take advantage of machine learning (ML) for predictive maintenance applications.
+Even though the details of ML are beyond the scope of this tutorial, this tutorial would not be complete without including a few ML examples, so several python notebooks have been provided to illustrate common algorithms for detecting anomolies and predicting machine failures using time-series data.
+We've also included a few notebooks to show how to load data from MapR into python notebooks using the ODBC connector for Drill and the REST API for OpenTSDB.

 * ***LSTM predictions for "About To Fail"*** - This notebook shows how to train a model using an LSTM neural network in Keras to predict whether a failure will occur in an airplane engine within the next 30 seconds.
 This type of classification is called, "binary classification" and the model is trained using labeled data, meaning this is "supervised learning", where the value being predicted is either true or false.
 * ***LSTM predictions for "Remaining Useful Life"*** - This notebook shows how to train a model using an LSTM neural network in Keras to predict when an airplane engine will fail.
 The model is trained using labeled data, meaning this is "supervised learning", where the value being predicted is a number representing the time left before an airplane engine fails.